jenschlot/IBM-Bluemix-DevOps-Documentation/docs_archive/guidejhwebide/forksentimentapp.md

 >	![Sentiment app in the Web IDE](../images/guidejhwebide/jazzhubwebidesentimentapp.jpg)

-After changing the name, you can deploy the application to BlueMix and see your change.
+After changing the name, you can deploy the application to Bluemix and see your change.
 To deploy the application, you click **DEPLOY**.

 >	![Deploy button in Web IDE](../images/guidejhwebide/jazzhubeditordeploybutton.jpg)